NHS-RPA-ARCHIVED/RPA-Repo-Guidance/How to Contribute RPA Processors/readme.md

 Once you have created your Git hub account email england.digital.productivity@nhs.net and request you want contributors permissions to the NHS RPA directorate with the following details

-1. Firstname
+1. First name
 2. Surname
 3. Organisation
+4. Job title
+5. What process codes you are aiming to upload
-4. GitHub Username
+6. GitHub Username
+7. Details of any other colleagues in your team to be added

 Once we have received and vetted the detail the team will then be in contact to provide an update on contributor access